openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 The following requirements are common across all use-cases defined in this document.

 ## Network layer protection
-* The SSF transmitter MUST offer TLS protected endpoints and shall establish connections to other servers using TLS.
+* The SSF transmitter MUST offer TLS protected endpoints and MUST establish connections to other servers using TLS.
 TLS connections MUST be set up to use TLS version 1.2 or later.
 * When using TLS 1.2, follow the recommendations for Secure Use of Transport Layer Security in [RFC7525]{{RFC7525}}.
 * The SSF receiver MUST perform a TLS server certificate signature checks, chain of trust validations, expiry and revocation status checks before calling the SSF transmitter APIs, as per [RFC6125]{{RFC6125}}.

 ## CAEP specification version
-This specification supports CAEP {{CAEP}} events from Implementer's Draft 1
+This specification supports CAEP {{CAEP}} events from Implementer's Draft 2

 ## Transmitters {#common-transmitters}
 Transmitters MUST implement the following features: